Skip to main contentSkip to footer

 • Have 75% attendance at BrightMed in Year 11 and Year 12

-• Have attended a BSMS student society conference and write a reflective piece on it
+• Have attended a BSMS student society conference and write a reflective piece on it or attended four online monthly lectures and reflected on each of them.

 • Completed the BSMS Virtual Work Experience Programme

-• Attend the Year 12 BrightMed residential
+• Attend the Year 12 BrightMed Summer School

 • Submit their E-portfolio bringing together required evidence that is explain to participants taking part in BrightMed.
 Portfolios have to be submitted by 15 October to be considered.